mardommah/qris-tele-bot/README.md

 ### User Features
 - 🏦 **Generate QRIS**: Create dynamic QRIS codes with custom amounts and service fees
 - 📋 **Transaction History**: View all your past transactions
+- 🔔 **Payment Notifications**: Receive instant notifications when payments are processed
 - ℹ️ **Help**: Get assistance with using the bot

 ### Admin Features